 AI also can be used to route customers intelligently, based on who they are and why they are calling in — meaning agents can feel confident that they will be able to resolve issues without needing to put customers on hold or transfer them to different teams.

 Turning Customer Support Into a Revenue Driver

-However, the move to the cloud and the trend toward a digital-first approach to customer support have led to the adoption of new technologies and strategies that not only have created a better experience for customers, but also have offered the opportunity to reshape what customer support can be.
+However, the move to the cloud and the trend toward a digital-first approach to customer support has led to the adoption of new technologies and strategies that not only have created a better experience for customers but also have offered the opportunity to reshape what customer support can be.